-Fans gather for Cardiff's promotion bid

-Cardiff City fans are gathering for a sell-out game that could bring top-flight football back to the Welsh capital.

-The Bluebirds can secure a return to the Premier League if they can match or better rivals Fulham's performance.
+Cardiff promotion sparks celebrations

+Cardiff City fans have been celebrating after the club clinched promotion to the Premier League.

-It would secure automatic promotion - bringing an end to the club's four-year absence from the top tier of the game.
+The Bluebirds' 0-0 draw against Reading on the final day of the season was enough to bring an end to the club's four-year absence from the top flight.

-Success would also mean a record-breaking performance for manager Neil Warnock - his eighth league promotion.
+They needed to match or better rivals Fulham's result to claim the second automatic promotion spot.

-At the start of the season Cardiff were rank outsiders for promotion - having finished 12th during the 2016/17 campaign.
+At the start of the season Cardiff were rank outsiders for promotion but have defied the odds.

 - Promotion 'could be worth £75m' to city